utkarsshhh/Boston-Listings/README.md

 ### Installation

-The code is in a jupyter notebook Notebook.ipynb and only requires Python 3.9 to run it
+The code is in a jupyter notebook Notebook.ipynb and only requires Python 3.9 to run it The code can be found in [this](https://github.com/utkarsshhh/Boston-Listings.git) repository

 ### Libraries